eBay for stock-pickers: trading tips for sale online

 LONDON Scotland-based investment strategist Russell Napier gave up his high-powered finance job as a star analyst bankrolled by a big-name broker in order to go it alone last year.

 Fifty-year-old Napier now sells written research, phone calls and meetings directly through an online marketplace he helped to launch in 2014.
-It's called ERIC and it allows investment professionals to bid for research as if it were eBay.
+It's called ERIC and it allows investment professionals to bid for research as if it were eBay (EBAY.O).

 ERIC is one of several new platforms inspired by regulators' efforts to narrow the scope for conflicts of interest in financial trading.
 It aims to reinvigorate a research industry that has long relied on fund managers' customers paying an all-in commission on every trade.